cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 <DocsImage src="/img/guides/core-concepts/cypress-app/debug-page.png" alt="The Debug Page"></DocsImage>

-Like the Project Runs page above, the Debug Page surfaces data from Cypress Cloud (see [note above](#Overview)) directly inside Cypress App.
+Like the Project Runs page above, the Debug Page surfaces data from Cypress Cloud (see [note above](#Overview)) directly inside the Cypress app.
 However, this page focuses specifically on highlighting test failures in your [last run](/guides/cloud/runs#Run-Details), giving you immediate visibility into bugs, regressions and invalid tests.

 This table lists up to 100 failed tests from your most recent recorded test run, for your currently-active local git branch (or its ancestors), broken down by spec file and test.
-Each result includes actions to review more details on Cypress Cloud, rerun those specific tests inside Cypress App, or [open test code for debugging in your IDE](#Open-files-in-your-IDE).
+Each result includes actions to review more details on Cypress Cloud, rerun those specific tests inside the Cypress app, or [open test code for debugging in your IDE](#Open-files-in-your-IDE).

 ## The Test Runner